Skip to main content

 Recording

-You should make sure that you have a method of recording incidents, this may be an Accident Book in your first aid kit or another means of documenting an incident, whatever you choose make sure that all leaders are aware of it.
+You should make sure that you have a method of recording incidents, this may be an Accident Book in your first aid kit or another means of documenting an incident, whatever you choose make sure that all Volunteers are aware of it.
 Any accident that occurs during a Scouts activity, or where medical treatment is given, as well as details of the treatment given, should be recorded.

 This helps them to both identify any common accident trends that you may need to address, and potential safety issues within your meeting place, as well as keeping a clear account of any incident should you need to refer back to it.